 - The student is registered or enrolled in a health care plan in the proposed country of study

-If you believe that you meet these conditions, contact your ULA adviser to confirm that you qualify for a citizenship exemption.
-In your email to your ULA adviser, please describe how you meet the criteria above.
+If you believe that you meet these conditions, contact your GLO adviser to confirm that you qualify for a citizenship exemption.
+In your email to your GLO adviser, please describe how you meet the criteria above.

 Maintaining Domestic Health Care Coverage While Abroad